jacobpatterson1549/selene-bananas/README.md

 #### ACME

 The server can verifiy its identity over http to pass a Automatic Certificate Management Environment (ACME) HTTP-01 challenge.
 Add the `-acme-challenge-token` and `-acme-challenge-key` parameters with necissary values when running the server to return correct responses when the server's identity is challenged to create TLS certificates.
 After the certificates are created, remove the acme-* flags, and specify the certificate and key with the `-tls-cert-file` and `-tls-key-file` flags.
+See [letsencrypt.org](https://letsencrypt.org/docs/challenge-types/#http-01-challenge) for more information about challenges.

 #### localhost